5 Bedtime Books About Pigs For Kids

 4. Peppa Goes To London

 Peppa Pig’s collection of 50 books is almost palm-sized.
 These books are ideal for getting your children started to develop reading habits.
 Common sight words and high-frequency words are used in these books to help your children visualize and entertain.
-They tell you the common characters so that you can refer back.
+They tell you the familiar characters so that you can refer back.

 The ultimate Peppa Pig comes in a strong cardboard case with slip-on storage.
 The package is beautiful, and the cover page is thick and glossy.
 Illustrations are beautiful, like what we see in TV series.
 The book’s binding is strong so that children can use it freely.
 My children love picking each of these books up, and they read at least one book a day, which is not enough but still good enough to get them started.